-This EASY Sesame Sweet Chili Chicken is slightly sweet, tangy, savory, nutty, with a touch of heat.
-You can prepare it days ahead & only minutes to cook!
+This EASY Sweet Soy and Garlic Chicken is slightly sweet, tangy, savory, nutty, with a touch of heat.
+It’s a quick dinner that you can prepare days ahead & it takes only minutes to cook!

 This chicken recipe is part of my Collection of 4 Make Ahead Marinated Chicken Recipes in 30 Minutes.
 It takes just minutes to prepare, minutes to cook, and everyone will love it!!

-Versatile Ideas for Serving Sesame Sweet Chili Chicken
+Ideas for Serving Sweet Soy and Garlic Chicken

-Raise your hand 🖐 if you need more versatility and flexibility in your busy life!
+Raise your hand 🖐 if you need more easy recipes that are versatile and flexible for your busy life!
 Well, this recipe falls right in that camp, since I have ideas for serving cold or hot.

 Serving this chicken cold makes it a great meal prep option to bring to work the next day or just a lighter dinner.
 It would be great with a flavorful creamy and crunchy Sesame Asian Coleslaw Salad or a nutty and hearty Veggie Quinoa Salad.

-For serving hot for dinner, you can certainly go real simple with roasted veggies or pairing it with plain rice or quinoa.
+For serving hot for dinner, you can certainly go real simple with roasted veggies or pairing it with long grain or jasmine rice, brown rice, or even quinoa.
 Or, how about a Super Cheesy Cauliflower Rice?

 Ok, let’s get prepping!